Marcao02/complaw-deeptech/companyDelta/README.md

 We model the state of a company as a data structure.

 A Company at a given time consists of
-- a set of shareholders
+- a list of parties, which represent the other people in the universe of discourse
-- a set of securities
+- a list of securities (in the abstract), each of which has a name
-- relations representing which shareholders hold how many securities
+- a list of holdings, representing which parties hold how many of which concrete securities
-- agreements with parties
+- a list of agreements with various parties
-- the company constitution
 - simple metadata like
   - the office address
   - legal jurisdiction
   - company number
   - list of directors
   - who is the corporate secretary
+  - company constitution

 ## Modeling Differences

 The differences between two states of a company are represented by a `Tree Diff`.
 At the highest level of the tree, the root node represents all the differences between old and new.
 At lower levels of the tree, the differences are represented by finger-grained chunks.
 The leaves of the tree represent the finest-grained differences.

-## Modeling State Transitions
+## Modeling the State Transition Graph

+Think Git for a moment: each commit is a node in an ever-expanding graph of repository states.

+Now recall the Possible Words Hypothesis.
+Every state of the universe branches to even more states.

+It's the same with modeling a company.
+Each state of the company is a node in the ever-expanding graph of possible states.
+For example, at any given node, it is possible, though unlikely, that Elon Musk could become a director of the company; that transition would be represented by a new node, where the state of the company includes Elon Musk on the list of directors, where previously he was not on the list.
+Unlikely, but not impossible, because Elon Musk is known to get bored with his existing portfolio of companies and occasionally seek new startups to run.

+The vast majority of nodes in the graph of a given company are virtual, like virtual particles appearing and disappearing in the froth of spacetime.

+For every actual company there is only one actual path through the graph of its history, that takes it to the current state.

+From the current state, we can branch to possible new states.

-Let a state be a node.
-Let a pair of states be two nodes in a graph.
+So, back to the graph.
+Let a company state be a node.
+Let a pair of before & after states be two connected nodes in a graph.
+Before and after, start to finish, the two sides of any Diff.

-The diff between two states is represented by a path of edges between the two nodes.
+The difference between two states may be represented by a path of edges between the two nodes.
+Intermediate nodes represent incremental differences along the way from the start to the finish.

-The full path between the start and end states represents the full Diff tree.
+The full path between the start and end states represents the full Diff tree discussed previously.
+Diff subtrees correspond to subpaths.

-Subpaths represent Diff subtrees.
-Each edge is an atomic corporate action, represented by a piece of Paperwork.
+Each edge between nodes is an atomic corporate action.
+Every corporate action takes the form of Paperwork.

-For example:
+Examples of paperwork:
+- members resolution to appoint a board of directors
 - directors resolution to change the address of the company
-- members resolution to appoint a board of directors
+- directors resolution to appoint a different corporate secretary
-- execution of an agreement
+- execution of an agreement with one or more other parties
+- sending an instruction to the corporate secretary (which we also model as a notice)
 - sending a notice to shareholders about a meeting

-- sending an instruction to the corporate secretary
-- directors resolution to appoint a different corporate secretary
+Note that some of these paperwork examples are compound: sending a notice to shareholders involves one notice for each shareholder.
+If a company has five shareholders, then five notices are needed.
+In the graph, a parent node fans out to five edges, which converge back to the next state.
+The parent node has one inbound edge, which is of type Paperwork: "directors resolution to notify the shareholders."
+The parent node is of type State: "directors have resolved to notify the shareholders".
+Each outbound edge from that parent node is of type Paperwork: "send a notification to shareholder A/B/C/D/E." The single child node, which has five incoming edges, is of type State: "notifications have been sent to all shareholders A/B/C/D/E."

+Note also that the Before and After of any given Diff always map to two nodes in the graph, but any two nodes in the graph do not always map to a Diff.
+This is because the tree of diffs between company states does not suffer to observe every little intermediate state.
+The state transition graph contains plenty of little intermediate nodes which together form a sequence that get you from one company state to another, but which on their own do not move the needle.

 ## Ordering State Transition Dependencies

+To achieve a given diff transition between two nodes, one or more pieces of paperwork may be required: we contemplate a path of length N >= 1.

 To be a legal sequence, a path of corporate actions may be required to obey an ordering.
+Path A-C-B-D may be illegal, while path A-B-C-D is legal.

 For example, the correct procedure for issuing new shares is: